Food for Thought: Are Your Section 301 Exclusions Approaching Their Expiration Date?

 - Each product excluded from Lists 1 and 2 only has a one-year shelf life from the date it was published in the Federal Register (FR).

-- Similar to the first list, List 4a exclusions are set to expire one year from the date the additional duties were implemented.
+- Similar to List 1 and 2, List 4a exclusions are set to expire one year from the date the additional duties were implemented.
 This means that List 4a exclusions are retroactive from September 1, 2019 and extends to September 1, 2020.

 If you have imported items from List 1 on or after July 6, 2018, from List 2 on or after August 23, 2018, List 3 on or after September 24, 2018 or List 4a on or after September 1, 2019 that are eligible for an exclusion, then you are able to request a refund of the additional duties paid by submitting a post entry correction (post summary correction (PSC) or protest).